Do you want to set your child on the path to getting qualifications that are accepted by universities and employers around the world?

 - preparing them for IGCSEs/International GCSEs.

 Children sit Checkpoint tests at the end of Grade 8 at 11–13 years.
-The tests are marked by Cambridge International Examinations (CIE) and provide an external international benchmark for your child’s performance.
+The tests are marked by Cambridge Assessment International Education and provide an external international benchmark for your child’s performance.

 Checkpoint (11 - 13 years)

 Checkpoint tests cover all major areas of learning required in the first years of an international secondary education.
 Learners receive a Statement of Achievement, which gives an indication of their academic progress during this education stage and detailed feedback on their strengths and weaknesses.

 Cambridge Checkpoint provides a transitional stage for IGCSE students by developing learner's skills and understanding in Mathematics, English and Science for the first three years of Secondary education.
 This will provide excellent preparation for higher Cambridge qualification including the IGCSE.